Learnosity/learnosity-qti/README.md

 mo convert:to:learnosity
 ```

 By default this will look for content packages inside the `./data/input` directory, and output raw results to `./data/output/raw` and final item JSON to `./data/output/final`.
 A manifest file will be written to `./data/output/log`.

 If you want to use different input and/or output paths you can use options:

 ```
-mo convert:to:learnosity -i /my/path/to/qti -o /my/path/to/output/folder
+mo convert:to:learnosity -i /my/path/to/qti -o /my/path/to/output/folder --organisation_id [integer]
 ```

 Remember you can ask for `help`: